KhronosGroup/KTX-Software/lib/basisu/README.md

 3. For high quality tangent space normal maps, here's one suggested solution that should work well today:

 Compress with the -normal_map flag, which disables a lot of stuff that has interfered with normal maps in the past.
-Also compress with -level 2-4, which creates the highest quality codebooks.
+Also compress with -comp_level 2-4, which creates the highest quality codebooks.
 Use larger codebooks (use the -max_endpoints and -max_selectors options directly, with larger values).

 Start with 2 component normalized XY tangent space normal maps (where XY range from [-1,1]) and encode them into two 8-bit channels (where XY is packed into [0,255]).
 Now put X in color, and Y in alpha, and compress that 32-bit PNG using basisu.
-The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that swizzles 2 component RG normal maps to RRRG before compression, aiding this process.
+The command line tool and encoder class support the option "-separate_rg_to_color_alpha" that swizzles 2 component RG normal maps to RRRG before compression, aiding this process.

 ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader, or use an uncompressed format.
 You can either use one ETC1 texture that's twice as high/wide, or two separate ETC1 textures.
 The transcoder supports transcoding alpha slices to any color output format using a special flag: `basist::basisu_transcoder::cDecodeFlagsTranscodeAlphaDataToOpaqueFormats`.
 This will look great because each channel gets its own endpoints and selectors.